girikuncoro/distributed-web/README.md

 - The necessary files that Java code access are having `777` permission, so the normal `ec2-user` can have access without issue.

 ##### Demonstration of F=2 Resillient
 If `F = 2` and `N = 5`, then `R = 3`, `WQ = 3`, and `W = 5`.
 We need to set up 5 instances and run the `install.sh` and `launch.sh` in each one of them.
 To prove that our system is 2-resilient, please see the snapshots we take.
 We follow the following steps:

 ```[default]
 1) Connect browser to the public DNS name of Server 0
 2) Type a message into the text field and click 'Replace' (screenshot 1) - Should see the new message with the same session ID and new version number
-3) Reboot Server 0 without running reboot script
+3) Reboot Server 0 and Server 1 without running reboot script
-4) Click 'Refresh' (screenshot 2) - Should see the same message with the same session ID and new version number
+4) Connect browser to the public DNS name of Server 2 (screenshot 2) - Should see the same message with the same session ID and new version number
-5) Reboot Server 1 without running reboot script
+5) SSH to Server 0 and execute the reboot script with sudo
-6) Click 'Refresh' (screenshot 3) - Should see the same message with the same session ID and new version number
+6) Connect browser to the public DNS name of Server 0 (screenshot 3) - Should see the same message with the same session ID and new reboot number and same version number
-7) Run the reboot script on Server 0
-8) Click 'Refresh' (screenshot 4) - Should see the same message with the same session ID and new version number
-9) Reboot Server 0 and Server 1 without running reboot script
+7) Reboot Server 3 without running reboot script
-10) Click 'Refresh' (screenshot 5) - Should see the system failing error page
+8) Connect browser to the public DNS name of Server 0 (screenshot 3) - Should see the error page because we have three nodes failing (1,2,3)
 ```

 Since time out logic is basically the same no matter `F` equals what, there's no need to test session time out here.

 ### How to run

 #### Launching instances
-1. Configure AWS credentials file located in `~/.aws/credentials` using following format:
+1.)
+Configure AWS credentials file located in `~/.aws/credentials` using following format:

 ```[default]
 aws_access_key_id = YOUR_AWS_ACCESS_KEY_ID
 aws_secret_access_key = YOUR_AWS_SECRET_ACCESS_KEY
 ```

-2. Open `launch.sh` and configure the parameters on top of the file as below:
+2.)
+Open `launch.sh` and configure the parameters on top of the file as below:

 ```[default]
 # number of instances to launch, default is 3